JoZapf/Zero-Trust-Selfhosted-Cloud-Multi-Layer-Edge-to-Origin-Security-Flow-Defense-Architecture/runbook.md

 ## Prerequisites
 - Cloudflare account with Zero Trust (free/paid as needed).
 - Domain delegated to Cloudflare (or ready to be delegated).
-- Origin host with Docker/Compose and Nginx reverse proxy for Nextcloud.
+- Origin host with Docker/Compose and Nginx reverse proxy for Cloud.
 - `cloudflared` available (package or Docker).

 ---